Performance Optimization

 - Increase the batch size

-- The maximum batch size is determined by the origin in the pipeline and typically has a default value of 1,000 records.
-To take advantage of Snowflake's bulk loading abilities, increase the maximum batch size in the pipeline origin to 20,000-50,000 records.
+- The maximum batch size is determined by the origin in the and typically has a default value of 1,000 records.
+To take advantage of Snowflake's bulk loading abilities, increase the maximum batch size in the origin to 20,000-50,000 records.
 Be sure to increase the Data Collector java heap sizejava heap size, as needed.
 For more information, see Java Heap Size in the Data Collector documentation.

 after waiting idly for 60 seconds.
 As a result, the destination continues to